 That’s right, today’s smartphones shoot amazing 4K quality video production footage.
 Plus they are stiff competition for some of the best selling filmmaking cameras out there on the market today.

-This post is for filmmakers looking for a cheaper alternative to a filmmaking camera.
+This post is for filmmakers looking for a cheaper alternative to a filmmaking camera, and what phones are the best for video and filmmaking.

 With the advancement in smartphone camera technology, the huge amount of storage space available, fast processing speeds, and filmmaking apps to help you along the way, it’s no wonder why filmmakers are choosing a smartphone for his/her next film project.